aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 According to the map, It is very clear that the most expensive listings are in the most prime neighborhoods and closer to downtown.
 Roosevelt has the highest maximum price of 1000 dollars

-### The average revenue of listings in each neighbourhood area
+### The average revenue of listings in each neighborhood area
 ![Page3 screenshot](/images/Page3.JPG)

 #### Finding 1: Top 5 Airbnb properties which can bring the highest revenue are